iorodeo/bias_docs/ext_control_http_cmds.rst

     http://localhost:5010/?save-configuration=<json configuration file>

-Note, the camera must be connected for the commmand to be successful.
+Note, the camera must be connected for the command to be successful.
 An example of the command for creating a configuration file named "my_config.json" in the "C:\Users\Will\Documents" directory is a given below.